lynEcho/TREX/README.md

 python basket_generation_div.py --dataset instacart

 ```
-The results are saved as 'final_results_div/{dataset}_pred_{threshold}.json'
+The results are saved as 'final_results_div/{dataset}_ pred_{threshold}.json'

 Step4: evaluate
 ```
-python evaluation/model_performance.py --pred_folder XXX --number_list 0 --method trex-fair --threshold XX
+python evaluation/model_performance.py --pred_folder XXX --number_list 0 --method XXX --threshold XX

 ```

+XXX is the folder where you put the predicted results.
 The evaluation results are saved as 'eval_trex-fair/eval_{method_name}_{threshold}.txt'

 ## Guidelines for NBR baselines
-Our reproducibility rely as much as possible on the artifacts provided by the user themselves, the following repositories have information about how to run each NBR method and the required packages.
+Our reproducibility relies as much as possible on the artifacts provided by the user themselves, the following repositories have information about how to run each NBR method and the required packages.
 * UP-CF@r: https://github.com/MayloIFERR/RACF
 * TIFUKNN: https://github.com/HaojiHu/TIFUKNN
 * DREAM: https://github.com/yihong-chen/DREAM